xsuite/xsuite/docs/gettingstarted.rst

 A simple example
 ================

-A simple tracking simulation can be configured and executed with the following python code:
+A simple tracking simulation can be configured and executed with the following python code.
+More details on the different steps will be discussed in the following section.

 .. code-block:: python